hoanb1/ground-station/README.md

 # Ground Station

-**Ground Station is a full-featured, open-source software solution for satellite tracking, radio communication, and data decoding.** Designed for amateur radio operators, satellite enthusiasts, and researchers, it provides a comprehensive and easy-to-use platform for monitoring spacecraft, controlling radio equipment, and receiving satellite imagery and telemetry.
+**Ground Station is a full-featured, open-source software solution for satellite tracking and radio communication.** Designed for amateur radio operators, satellite enthusiasts, and researchers, it provides a comprehensive and easy-to-use platform for monitoring spacecraft, controlling radio equipment, and receiving live radio signals from satellites.

 ## Screenshots